Playground Injury Compensation Claims

 In some cases, however, more serious injury can arise as the result of negligence on the part of the school, council or other party responsible for the upkeep of the playground.

-In such cases, it may be possible to claim compensation, either for your own injuries or on behalf of a child.
+In such cases, you may be able to claim compensation, either for your own injuries or on behalf of your child.

 Claiming compensation for playground accidents